BALKAN SOBRANIE - POSTSCRIPT

 Latakia:

 The Latakia will necessarily have to be from Cyprus.
-The Balkan Sobranie mixture used Syrian, of course, but that has become nearly impossible to find, even for old tobacco houses.
-The main differences are that Syrian Latakia was Shek El Bint tobacco smoked over Oak and scrub, whereas Cyprian Latakia is Smyrna-type leaf cured over Juniper (and, they tell me, pine).
+Till the eighties, the Balkan Sobranie mixture used Syrian, but that has become nearly impossible to find, even for old tobacco houses.
+The main differences are that Syrian Latakia was Shek El Bint ("the maiden's cleft") tobacco smoked over Oak and scrub, whereas Cyprian Latakia is Smyrna-type leaf cured over Juniper (and, they tell me, pine).
 A key difference also seems to be that the smoke-curing is not as intense as it once was; Latakia no longer smells quite as tarry as it did in the seventies.

 Other Tobaccos: